KRISTINA HOLEY X MARIE VERONIQUE $290

 HEED YOUR MICROBIOMES

 That’s right, there’s more than one; in fact, your body has five microbiomes (skin, gut, respiratory, vaginal, and oral).
 “Think of them as communities of microorganisms that work together,” explains chemist and skin care veteran Marie Veronique.
 “It’s like an ecosystem so the environment contributes to whether these little organisms thrive or not.
 When the system is out of balance it leads to certain conditions that are problematic.”
 A cascade of factors from stress to diet can slow mobility in the gut and throw the harmony of its microbiome off key, spurning the overgrowth of unhealthy strains of bacteria; this is known as SIBO (small intestinal bacterial overgrowth), or, more commonly, leaky gut.
-“Just as we can have a leaky gut, we can have leaky skin too,” says New York dermatologist Dr. Whitney Bowe, author of the forthcoming book The Beauty of Dirty Skin, which takes a deep dive into the topic.
+“Just as we can have a leaky gut, we can have leaky skin too,” says New York dermatologist Dr. Whitney Bowe, author of The Beauty of Dirty Skin, which takes a deep dive into the topic.
 “When we upset the delicate balance of bacteria on our skin it actually compromises the skin barrier, paving the road for a number of chronic conditions like rosacea, acne, eczema, psoriasis, and premature aging.”

 THE 411 ON BARRIER FUNCTION